Call for Entries: Italian Castle Observatory and Resort Competition

 Dazzled by the brightness of our metropolis, we often forget the extraordinary vision the vault of heaven can offer us.
 However, there are still places that are far from lights and cities where the beauty of the infinite appears in its entire splendor.
 Surrounded by forests and crags, Roccascalegna is one of the places where this magic continues to occur and where the sky keeps on telling its eternal and beautiful story.
 It is a unique and far place that is both incredibly beautiful and clearly fragile.
 In fact, the fortress deeply depends on the constant care of the human being to preserve its characteristics and remarkable appearance.

-For these reasons, the Rimini Fair and the Italian government launched the Observatory Houses project aiming to find a new use for Roccascalegna taking advantage of the potential of a oneiric setting with remarkable skies.
+For these reasons, the Italian Exhibition Group Rimini Fair and the Italian government launched the Observatory Houses project aiming to find a new use for Roccascalegna taking advantage of the potential of a oneiric setting with remarkable skies.
 The project aims at creating in Italy the first and most suggestive observatory houses.
 They will be a sustainable and exclusive house model aimed to ensure the protection and improvement of such inestimable heritage.
 How to build a complex of modern observatory houses in a picturesque medieval fortress?
 How to create the most refined national reference for the astronomical observation tourism through architecture?
 On the bases of these issues, designers will have to create a story composed by stars, silences, and landscapes.

 This story will have to include architectural elements designed to create a place beyond compare.
 It will not be a place of mere observation or accommodation; it will be a place of spirituality and meditation.
 Observatory Houses wishes to promote an architectural intervention that aims at becoming a symbol destination for those who wish to move away from their everyday routine and live an archaic, almost mystic experience thanks to the most ancient and beautiful sight.